ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 ### Bandwidth allocation for data volumes
 {: #volume-bandwidth-allocation}

 1. In the first example, the bx2-2x8 instance's total instance bandwidth of the bx2-2x8 profile is 4 Gbps.
-The storage bandwidth is 1 Gbps (1000 Mbps), and the boot volume is allocated 393 Mbps.
+The storage bandwidth is 1000 Mbps, and the boot volume is allocated 393 Mbps.
 The remaining 607 Mbps is divided among to the data volumes that you attach.
 The bandwidth allocation is proportional to the provisioned throughput limit of each data volume.

    In Table 1, you can see the 3 attached data volumes and their provisioned throughput limits.
 The percentage column shows the proportion of each volume's bandwidth compared to the combined provisioned throughput value.
 To calculate how the available instance volume bandwidth is allocated to each volume, multiply the available instance volume bandwidth with the volume's percentage.
 The results are shown in the allocated volume bandwidth column.

-   In this example, the combined provisioned value equals 4,324 Mbps, which is 100%.
+   In this example, the combined provisioned value equals 4,324 Mbps.
 The throughput limit value of `volume-a` and `volume-c` is 27% of the combined throughput value.
 To see how much of the available instance volume bandwidth is allocated to them, you must multiply 607 Mbps with 0.27.
 The result is 166 Mbps.

    | Volumes | Maximum IOPS | Provisioned max throughput limit | Percentage | Allocated volume bandwidth |
    |---------|-------------:|----------------------------------|-----------:|---------------------------:|